joedono/Game-Off-2017/README.md

 ## Running the game
 Until the game is completed, here's how you can check out the "in progress" version of the game.

-When I remember to build it, you can play a version in your browser right [here](https://joedono.github.io/Game-Off-2017/).

 Otherwise, here's how to play the most up-to-date version:
-1. Download the appropriate version of [Love2D](http://love2d.org/) for your operating system.
+1. Download and install the appropriate version of [Love2D](http://love2d.org/) for your operating system.
 This game uses version 0.10.
-2. Click the green "Clone or Download" button in the upper right of this page.
+2. Download the latest release of this game [here](https://github.com/joedono/Game-Off-2017/releases).
-3. Click "Download Zip"
-4. Unzip the folder.
-You should now have a folder called Game-Off-2017-master with some lua files, a couple folders, a README file and a RUNME file.
-5. If you downloaded one of the installers during step 1 and are on Windows, just double-click the RUNME file to run the game.
-6. If you downloaded one of the zip files during step 1, unzip it, find the love.exe or love.app file, and drag-and-drop the Game-Off-2017-master folder onto the love.exe or love.app file.
-7. If all else fails, read the "Running Games" section on the [Love2D Wiki](http://love2d.org/wiki/Getting_Started)

-After you've gone through this process once, you'll only need to repeat steps 2-7 to get and play the latest version of the game.
+3. Double-click the .love file download in step 2.

 ## Controls
 The blue box is you.
 Use the arrow keys to move around.
 The grey box is your "tractor field" that will grab the yellow bullets for you.
 Press Z to fire all your grabbed bullets in a line.
 Press X to fire all your grabbed bullets in a spreading wave.